 As technology gets better, so do the poker games available to play online.
 Some elements of the casino atmosphere can even be replicated, especially when it comes to playing live poker online.
 New technologies like augmented and virtual reality will feed into the exciting virtual poker experience, while video poker is already widely available and an improvement in graphics, audio, animations, and the best gaming CPUs has allowed more people to enjoy poker in this setting.
 Some younger, tech-savvy generations are getting into poker via mobile too, and may have never actually been to a land-based casino to play the game.

 But many land-based casinos, especially in some of the world’s hotspots like Las Vegas and Macau, have remained attractive places to play poker.
 For those who want a full casino experience, especially in the glamourous likes of Casino Royale, playing poker online might not yet cut it.
 Land-based casinos also have other attractions that can enhance the poker experience.
 Fancy bars and restaurants, the thrilling atmosphere of beautifully designed venues with dealers, punters, tournaments, and all the excitement of the space are some of the reasons that people love playing poker — it makes for a fantastic night out.

-These are just some of the reasons that land-based casinos continue to be popular and will continue to draw poker players from all over the world — even as the technology of online poker continues to improve.
+These are just some of the reasons that the world’s top-end casinos continue to be popular and will continue to draw poker players from all over the world — even as the technology of online poker continues to improve.
 Both industries are likely to remain successful as more and more people get into this fantastic game.